Pips Answer for Saturday, November 15, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-11-15
+NYT Pips easy answer for 2025-11-15

-Answer for 2025-11-15
+Complete answer for 2025-11-15 (Easy)

 I started with the Easy puzzle by Ian Livengood.
 The layout was quite small, so I immediately looked for the 'sum' constraints.
 The cell at [3,0] had a sum target of 2, which meant it had to be a 2 because it was a single-cell region.
 Looking at the dominoes [2,3], [3,3], [6,2], and [1,2], I knew the 2 had to come from either [6,2] or [1,2].